 Meet at: Isabella Plantation, 173 Clarence Street, Kingston-upon-Thames, TW10 5HP

 For pillow talk: Mandrake hotel

 Where are we going?
 To one of the most picturesque hotels in London.
-Despite the name, this boutique spot in Fitzrovia has more to offer inside its magical walls than a good night’s sleep.
+This boutique spot in Fitzrovia has more to offer inside its magical walls than a good night’s sleep.
 For starters, certain rooms have freestanding bathtubs perched elegantly next to elongated windows.
-The interiors of the rooms are exotic and mysterious – as if carrying their own secrets – while the hotel boasts three bars and fine dining, should you and your partner fancy eating in.
+The interiors of the rooms are exotic and mysterious, as if carrying their own secrets, while the hotel boasts three bars and fine dining, should you and your partner fancy eating in.
 So go on, extend your Valentine's Day beyond the witching hour and bask in a night of luxury.

 Meet at: Mandrake hotel, 20-21 Newman St, Fitzrovia, London W1T 1PG

 It’s a date: Tuesday 14 - Wednesday 15 February